 How much progress are you making?

-We are currently preparing the strategic work that underpins the new planning controls in Bridge Road, Victoria Street, Brunswick Street and Smith Street.
-We will prepare planning scheme amendments for these centres in 2019.
-In the meantime, we will ask the Minister for Planning to introduce interim controls later this year.
+We are currently preparing the strategic work that underpins the new planning controls in Bridge Road, Victoria Street, Brunswick Street and Smith Street, and Heidelberg Road.
+We will prepare planning scheme amendments for these centres throughout the year.